Become an Augustinian

 We am delighted to share with you a truly unique and moving video, which invites you into the vocational journey of Fr.
 Stephen Isley, OSA.

-As you know, the Order was blessed with the ordination of Fr.
+The Order was blessed with the ordination of Fr.
 Stephen on June 17, 2017 at St. Rita Shrine Chapel, in Chicago.
 It was truly a moving experience for all in attendance.
-Thankfully we are able to now offer all our supporters a brief video that highlights the ordination, while also featuring Fr.
+We are able to now offer all our supporters a brief video that highlights the ordination, while also featuring Fr.
 Stephen's personal testimony about his path to the Augustinians.

 “You have made us for yourself, O Lord, and our hearts are restless until they rest in you.”